Connect to share and comment

 Revising a civilian nuclear agreement, which expires next year, is a key pending bilateral agenda for South Korean President Park Geun-hye and for the second-term administration of U.S. President Barack Obama.

-Time is running out.
+However, time is running out.
 For a revised accord to be approved by the U.S. Congress, both sides must conclude negotiations by June of this year, ministry officials said.

 South Korea, a major nuclear energy developer, wants the U.S. to allow it to adopt proliferation-resistant technology for enriching uranium and reprocessing spent atomic fuel from its 22 nuclear power plants, but Washington has been reluctant to do so.